iExecBlockchainComputing/documentation/for-developers/confidential-computing/choose-your-tee-framework.md

 # Choose your TEE framework

 {% hint style="warning" %}
-Please make sure you have already checked the [quickstart](../your-first-app.md) and [Your first application](../your-first-app.md) tutorials before building your trusted application on iExec.
+Please make sure you have already checked the [Quick Start](../quick-start-for-developers.md) and [Build your first application](../your-first-app.md) tutorials before building your trusted application on iExec.
 {% endhint %}

 After understanding the fundamentals of Confidential Computing and explaining the technologies behind it, it is time to roll up our sleeves and get hands-on with [enclaves](intel-sgx-technology.md#enclave).
 In this guide, we will focus on protecting an application - that is already compatible with the iExec platform - using SGX, and without changing the source code.
 That means we will use the same code we [previously](../your-first-app.md#build-your-app) deployed for a basic iExec application.